 Factors to Consider When Choosing an Archimedes Screw Pump

 An Archimedean or Archimedes screw pump is designed to meet your needs, but you need to consider a few factors when making your final choice.
+Working with an expert in screw pumps ensures you get a cost-effective design with maximum efficiency and output.

 Start with the capacity you’re aiming to meet.
 How much liquid are you moving from one flight (level) to the next?
 This needs to be clear several other factors are considered in order to ensure the screw pump design matches your goals.
-If you pick a screw pump with too small of a screw, the capacity will be effected by the smaller diameter.
+If you pick a screw pump with too small of a screw, the capacity will be affected by the smaller diameter.

 Lakeside Equipment sells both open and enclosed screw pumps.
 Lakeside Screw Pumps are made in the U.S. and designed to be around 70% efficient, which reduces your energy use.
 We pride ourselves in supplying affordable screw heads that remain easy to use and maintain.
 Give us a call.
 We can help you find the right Archimedes screw pump for your needs.
 Reach us at (630) 837-5640.